 3. Understand Why Customers DON'T Buy

 Yes, it is imperative to know what about your product delights customers and pushes them to purchase.
 But, understanding why they don’t buy can sometimes be even more valuable.
-Is it because the customer connects more with a competitor next to you on the shelf, doesn’t get the answers he or she needs from your packaging, or abandons the purchase cycle all together?
+Is it because the customer connects more with a competitor next to you on the shelf, doesn’t get the answers he or she needs from your packaging, or abandons the purchase cycle altogether?
 If you can answer these questions, you’ll be better at patching holes in your purchase funnel.

-ACTIVITY: Before you make any changes to your retail merchandising strategy, look at your product, packaging and display tactics.
+ACTIVITY: Before you make any changes to your retail merchandising strategy, look at your product, packaging, and display tactics.
 Do they engage?
 Entertain?
 Educate?

 4. Advocate For Premium Shelf Space